 The audit committee is responsible for overseeing our accounting, auditing and financial reporting practices on behalf of the Board.
 Management is responsible for the preparation and presentation of our consolidated financial statements, including establishing accounting and financial reporting principles and designing systems of internal control over financial reporting.
-Our independent registered public accounting firm is responsible for expressing an opinion on our consolidated financial statements and an opinion on our internal control over financial reporting.
+Our independent registered public accounting firm is responsible for expressing an opinion on our consolidated financial statements control over financial reporting.